DHTMLX/gantt-docs/data/desktop/server_side.md

 }
 </style>

-The recommended approach to connect dhtmlxGantt to a backend is to implement RESTful API on the server and use dhtmlx dataProcessor on the client.
+The recommended approach to connect dhtmlxGantt to a backend is to implement RESTful API on the server and use dhtmlxDataProcessor on the client.

-[dataProcessor](http://docs.dhtmlx.com/dataprocessor__index.html) is a client-side library included into dhtmlxGantt.js.
+[DataProcessor](http://docs.dhtmlx.com/dataprocessor__index.html) is a client-side library included into dhtmlxGantt.js.
 It monitors data changes and gets the server requests on the client side.